tm4rtin17/MovieRec/README.md

 ```

 ## File Structure
-- `movie_selector.py`: The main Python script for the program.
+- `main.py`: The main Python script for the program.
+- `mov_func.py`: Contains all of the functions for the main program.
+- `mov_data.py`: Contains all of the data for the program.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.